 During the First World War, he helped found the Jewish National Committee, in order to help the Jews of Eastern Europe, and after Israel gained her independence in 1948, he worked for the Jewish state’s participation in the larger international scene.

-Perhaps Buber’s most famous work, his philosophical essay I and Thou, reflects on the relationship between a human and our God.
+Perhaps Buber’s most famous work, I and Thou, reflects on the relationship between a human and our God.